-DC Section:
+DC Section

-Some contributions are made on a money purchase basis and from time to time because historically, at the request of the employer and with the agreement of the individual member, the Plan granted money purchase benefits ("DC augmentations") on severance which were facilitated via the AVC arrangement.
+Some contributions are made on a money purchase basis and from time to time, at the request of the employer with the agreement of the individual member, the Plan grants money purchase benefits ("DC augmentations") on severance which are facilitated via the AVC arrangement.
 Members of the Plan with such DC augmentations and who do not make an explicit choice regarding the investment of their funds are invested in the default strategy.